Employment Compensation Claim Specialists

 For example, if your employer dismisses you because you are pregnant or because you want to take maternity, paternity or adoption leave, this is automatically unfair.
 If you are dismissed because of your gender, race, disability, age, religion or sexual orientation, this is automatically unfair on grounds of discrimination.

-You can also have a potential employment tribunal claim for automatic unfair dismissal if you are dismissed for taking parental leave or time off for dependents, if you are dismissed for refusing to work in a shop on a Sunday or if you make a public interest disclosure.
+You can also have a potential employment tribunal claim for automatic unfair dismissal if you are sacked for taking parental leave or time off for dependents, if you are dismissed for refusing to work in a shop on a Sunday or if you make a public interest disclosure.

 As there are so many ways in which dismissal could count as unfair, if you think you might have a case of unfair dismissal compensation, it is definitely worth speaking to a specialist unfair dismissal solicitor about the matter.